-IU's Office of Research Administration reviews, negotiates, and signs many types of agreements related to research and service.
+IU's Office for Research Administration reviews, negotiates, and signs many types of agreements related to research and service.
 Some examples are listed below.
 If you receive one of these agreements or become aware that one may be needed, please complete the ORA Contract Request Form by navigating to the tile in One.IU.edu or by going directly to the form here (CAS Authentication required).

 Other Research Agreements

 An Unfunded Research Agreement determines the terms and conditions and commitment of resources for a collaboration among organizations working together on research.
 No funding is exchanged between organizations under this type of agreement.
 You may want an Unfunded Research Agreement if you are committing or expecting from another institution a commitment of time, equipment use, or other institutional resources to a project.
-Some examples are Cooperative Research and Development Agreements, Consortium Agreements, and Memorandums of Understanding.
+Some examples are Cooperative Research and Development Agreements, Consortium Agreement for research purposes, and Memorandums of Understanding (MOU).

-A Consortium Agreement is a contract that enables multiple parties (usually non-federal organizations) to participate together in research and to share the outcomes of the research.
-Consortium Agreements provide for the sharing of obligations, rights, and benefits among all consortium members.
+- A Consortium Agreement for research purposes is a contract that enables multiple parties (usually non-federal organizations) to participate together in research and to share the outcomes of the research.
+Consortium Agreements for research purposes provide for the sharing of obligations, rights, and benefits among all consortium members.

-A Memorandum of Understanding is a non-binding memorandum between two parties that intend to cooperate in a mutual endeavor.
+- A Memorandum of Understanding (MOU) for research related activities is an agreement between two parties that intend to cooperate in a mutual endeavor.
 MOUs outline the type of relationship that will be created, the objectives for the relationship, and the actions that each party plans to take to bring about the shared objectives.
-The planned activity may or may not come to fruition as described in the MOU, but there is no penalty for failure.